Top 10 Types of Graphs

 Any good financial analyst knows the importance of effectively communicating results, which largely comes down to knowing the different types of charts and graphs, and when and how to use them.
 In this guide, we outline the top 10 types of graphs in Excel, and what situation each kind is best for.
 Learn how to deliver powerful presentations and clear takeaways with these effective chart types.
 Learn more in CFI’s Excel dashboards course!

 Enter your name and email in the form below and download the free template now!

-The most common, simplest, and classic is the line graph.
-The perfect solution for showing multiple series of closely related series of data.
-Since line graphs are very light-weight (they only consist of lines, as opposed to thinker chart types, as shown further below) they are great for a minimalistic look.
+The most common, simplest, and classic type of chart graph is the line graph.
+This is the perfect solution for showing multiple series of closely related series of data.
+Since line graphs are very light-weight (they only consist of lines, as opposed to more complex chart types, as shown further below), they are great for a minimalistic look.

 Bars (or columns) are the best types of graphs for presenting a single data series.
 Bar charts have a much heavier weight to them than line graphs so they really emphasize a point and stand out on the page.